devgate00/Discord-Bot-/README.md

-# discordbot
+# Read This carefully
 Discord bot for Duas and Adkar
+Download the repository
+Cd repository
+run file  with commnde in CMD ' python bot.py'
+Make sure to dowload the pictures file
+Enjoy